bcgov/nr-parks-web-analytics-matomo/aws/cdk/README.md

-# Matomo AWS CDK Project
+# Matomo Analytics on AWS

-This project provisions a scalable, secure Matomo analytics platform on AWS using the AWS Cloud Development Kit (CDK) in TypeScript.
+This project provisions a production-ready Matomo analytics platform on AWS using the AWS Cloud Development Kit (CDK) in TypeScript.
+The infrastructure is designed to be secure, scalable, and cost-effective.

+> **Note**: This is an internal BC Government project for web analytics.

 ## Stacks